xydov/PENGUIN/README.md

 To customize BlenderBot for therapeutic use:

     Fine-tuning: You can fine-tune the model on dialogue datasets related to therapy and mental health.
-    Adding Emotional Understanding: Integrate emotion detection tools, or re-train on emotion-specific datasets to make the responses more empathetic.
+    Adding Emotional Understanding: Integrate emotion detection tools,or re-train on emotion-specific datasets to make the responses more empathetic.